Foundational Architecture

 The Architecture of Judgment

-We do not deploy black boxes.
-OpX builds architectural solutions through a phased engagement model.
-We begin in Shadow Mode, ingesting horizontal signals and building the initial pattern library.
-We transition to Autonomy as the agents take on routing, state management, and escalation.
-We remain in Continuous Refinement to ensure the patterns compound in fidelity.
+We don't deploy black boxes.
+OpX works in phases.
+We start in Shadow Mode — ingesting horizontal signal and building the initial pattern library.
+We move to Autonomy as the agents take on routing, state, and escalation.
+We stay in Continuous Refinement so the patterns compound in fidelity over time.

 The system takes the logic.
 The system takes the memory.
-The human handles the feeling.
-These are no longer soft skills.
-They are the entire job.
+The human keeps the judgment.
+Those aren't soft skills anymore.
+They're the whole job.

 "AI collapses execution time to near zero.
 What's left is judgment and proximity."